 Return to sport

-Margie is passionate about providing optimal rehabilitation and is currently working with colleagues at the University of Kentucky, investigating clinical tests to ensure people safely return to sport after a shoulder injury.
+Margie is passionate about providing optimal rehabilitation and has published a number of research articles which investigate the use of clinical tests to ensure people safely return to sport after a shoulder injury.

 These examinations, referred to as “Shoulder Arm Return to Sport tests (SARTS)” are taught online to therapists at her website www.margieolds.com.
 Here are excerpts from an interview with Margie about the development of these tests: